 “modularity” is achieved via data formats, not via programmatic interfaces: various ways to compute the flowlines (for example) can co-exist if they agree on how a flowline is stored on disk.

-multiprocessing is trivial: the same task can be run on many glaciers at once without having to share data across processes, since everything is on disk and independent.
+multiprocessing is trivial: the same task can be run on many glaciers at once without having to share data across processes, since everything is located on disk and independent.

 for the glacier directories to be independent, several data sources are duplicated: topography for example (each glacier has its own subset of the original data, often overlapping with neighbors), or climate timeseries (the same data from the same grid point is stored in various directories).
 This can lead to rather large data storage requirements, but can be mitigated by deleting intermediate files.

 since users can restart workflows from pre-processed states, the code that was used to produce them is often ignored or might be older, etc. This can lead to silent bugs (for example mismatching model parameters between the preprocessing and the simulations, leading to incorrect results).
-Because of this issue, we had to implement safeguards against such mistakes where possible.
+Because of this issue, we had to implement safeguards against such mistakes wherever possible.

 users can be confused by glacier directories.
-Since an OGGM program does not always read like linear “A to Z” workflows (but for example “start from Q, then Q to Z”), mistakes like the ones described above can happen unnoticed.
+Since an OGGM program does not always read like linear “A to Z” workflows (but for example “start from Q, then do Q to Z”), mistakes like the ones described above can happen unnoticed.

 workflow.execute_entity_task() will apply the given task to a list of